Skip to Content

 • 3.00 Credits

 The course will cover the principles of material behavior and synthesis at the nanoscale, and its application to a wide range of industrial and biotechnology applications.
 A historical development and an overview of the nanotechnology is first provided followed by treatment of the basic physics of behavior at the nanoscale.
 This is followed by (i) synthesis of particle and structure at the nanoscale using vapor phase, physical vapor deposition, commination and electrochemical approaches for use in metallurgical, pharmaceutical, cosmetic, medical, electronic, ceramic, agricultural, and other applications, (ii) processing and mechanical behavior of nano-scale structures, (iii) electrochemical synthesis and characterization in nanostructures including micro-/nano-machining, (iv) magnetism at the nanoscale and principles and fabrication of nanoscale magnetic devices, (v) biochemical processing, and (vi) Nanoscale characterization using AFM, STM, MFM, TEM and other techniques.
-Prerequisites: 'C-' or better in PHYS 2220 OR PHYS 3220
+Prerequisites: 'C' or better in PHYS 2220 OR PHYS 3220

 • 3.00 Credits

 Design of microstructure for control of materials properties, electronic structure and properties of metals, strengthening mechanisms, microstructural origins of strength in high-strength steels, aluminum and titanium alloys, microstructural factors controlling creep in structural alloys and composites, microstructure design of cermets.
-Prerequisites: 'C-' or better in MET E 5260
+Prerequisites: 'C' or better in MET E 5260

 • 3.00 Credits

 This class covers concepts in renewable energy including, solar thermal, wind, photovoltaics, fuel cells, geothermal, and biofuels.
 Students will have an opportunity for hands-on experience with these energy technologies through labs conducted through the Roger and Dawn Crus Renewable Energy Center.
+Prerequisites: 'C' or better in MATH 2250 AND PHYS 2220 AND (MSE 3032 OR MET E 3630)

 • 2.00 Credits

 Materials Engineering and Environment will focus on the life cycles of materials including materials selection, materials processing, materials use, and recycling and their impact on environments measured by energy consumption and carbon footprint.
 By examining the relationships between materials and energy and environment impact, students will gain knowledge as well as skills for conducting eco audit, analyzing eco data, and making environmentally informed decisions with regard to materials selection and processing.
-Prerequisites: 'C-' or better in CHEM 1220 OR CHEM 1221
+Prerequisites: 'C' or better in CHEM 1220 OR CHEM 1221